 - Don’t store in damp places – like your root cellar unless you have a high-tech humidity controlled one.
 Attic spaces or lofts are often used for winter squash storage because heat rises.

 - It’s best if they don’t touch each other – they will rot first in the spot they touch.

 - Do check your stored squash regularly – immediately use or remove any which show signs of bruising or rotting.

 - Consider every inch of space available on your homestead when thinking of storage possibilities – as long as they won’t freeze or won’t be exposed to moisture in an area, they can be stored there.

 Many people spend the winter canning or drying their winter squash.
 Some people freeze them.
 We no longer use a freezer for food preservation because we have experienced great losses with power outages.
-I personally use winter squash fresh from storage through the winter.
+I personally use them fresh from storage through the winter.

-The winter squash we plant are excellent keepers and are still good for our use in early March.
+The varieties we plant are excellent keepers and are still good for our use in early March.
 We use a great deal of them to supplement the winter feed for our livestock.
 When it’s especially cold out, I like to cut a pumpkin in half, bake it and give it to the chickens and turkeys for breakfast.
 Of course, I let it cool off some first.

 Saving seeds from winter squash is as easy as it gets.
 We practice selective breeding in our garden just like we do with livestock.
 This means we only keep seeds from the healthiest plant and fruit for ensuring the best crop.